petertron/workspacer/README.md

 ## Browser Compatibility.

-Version 0.7.x requires Chrome/Chromium or one of its derivatives at the moment.
+Versions 0.7 and 0.8 require Chrome/Chromium or one of its derivatives at the moment.
 This is due to the use of some recently added features in JavaScript.

 ## Changes

+### Version 0.8.0

+* CSS syntax highlighting added.
+* Small enhancements.

 ### Version 0.7.0